HarshitK2007/HarshitK2007/README.md

+# I am still learning Github, it harded than HTML so I need time, to make it look professional.
+If you have any suggestion for me, then please be my guest.

 Hi, I’m Harshit Kumar.
 I’m interested in programming simply.
 I’m currently learning python libraries (fastapi, tkinter, Ctkinter, request), you can pretty much guess, what am I trying to cook.